rowma/rowma_ros/README.md

 [![Build Status](https://travis-ci.com/asmsuechan/rowma_ros.svg?branch=master)](https://travis-ci.com/asmsuechan/rowma_ros)

 ## About
-This package **does not** Publish/Subscribe any rostopics.
 This package is responsible for **WebSocket** connection and is a WebSocket client to operate a ros-based robot.

 ### rowma repository
 Check [the rowma main repository](https://github.com/asmsuechan/rowma) for more information to utilize rowma.